Overview

 Item 6.
 Performance-Based Fees and Side-By-Side Management

+clients.
 Such a performance-based fee is calculated based on a share of capital gains on, or capital

 appreciation of, the assets of the client.
-To qualify for a performance -based fee arrangement, a
+To qualify for a performance-based fee arrangement, a

 client must either demonstrate a net worth of at least $2,200,000 or must have at least $1,100,000